 If you regularly suffer a shiny nose or greasy skin on your forehead, you might assume you have an oily skin problem.
+After all, these are the characteristics of oily skin.
 But some oil on the skin is normal, especially when you wake up or at the end of the day, particularly if it’s hot.
-Our skin overview explains more.
+Our skin overview page explains more.

-However, for people with oily skin, it can be very problematic, causing shine, spots and greasy skin.
+However, for people with the typical characteristics of oily skin, it can be very problematic, causing shine, spots and greasy skin.

-So here’s how to know if you have oily prone skin, and what you can do to help manage it with tips on skincare for oily skin.
+So here’s how to know if you have oily skin, and what you can do to help manage it with our tips on skincare for oily skin.

-Here we’re discussing the signs of oily skin, which tends to have certain characteristics.
+Here we’re discussing the signs of oily skin, and the typical oily skin characteristics.
 Here’s how to tell if you have oily skin: